PaperMC/docs/docs/paper/dev/api/roadmap.md

 *Note: Only applies to NMS usage, will not apply to API.*

 Avoid directly storing player (`ServerPlayer`) entity instances.
-Currently, the player instance is reused when switching worlds, however, in the future, this behavior will be reverted to match vanilla behavior.
+Currently, the player instance is reused when switching worlds, however, in the future, this behavior will be reverted to match Vanilla behavior.
 API entities (wrappers) will continue to function and will have their underlying instance replaced automatically.

 This is done to help reduce possible inconsistencies between world switching between Vanilla and Paper.